 - Do not download unapproved applications/addons/extensions without informing the IT department

 These are the basics your user must be aware of when interacting with company data and systems.
-Feel free to extend this list by adding more specific rules regarding social media, email, and personal devices usage.
+Feel free to extend this list by adding more specific rules regarding social media, email, and personal device usage.